confluentinc/cp-demo/README.md

 3. You can also trigger the `Consumption Difference` trigger.
 In the Kafka Connect -> Sinks screen, edit the running Elasticsearch sink connector.

-4. Pause the Elasticsearch sink connector by pressing the pause icon in the top left.
+4. In the Kafka Connect view, pause the Elasticsearch sink connector by pressing the pause icon in the top right.
 This will stop consumption for the related consumer group.

 	<img src="images/pause_connector.png" width="200" align="center">